kurbezz/zed-stonescript/README.md

 Then in Zed, use `zed: install dev extension` and select this directory.

-## Requirements
+## Language Server

-This extension requires the [StoneScript Language Server](https://github.com/kurbezz/stonescript-language-server).
-The extension will attempt to use the language server if it's available in your PATH.

-### Installing the Language Server
+The extension automatically manages the [StoneScript Language Server](https://github.com/kurbezz/stonescript-language-server):

+- **Automatic Installation**: The LSP binary is downloaded automatically from GitHub releases when you first open a StoneScript file
+- **Version Management**: The extension checks for updates and downloads new versions as needed
+- **Platform Support**: Pre-built binaries for macOS (Apple Silicon & Intel), Linux (x86_64), and Windows

+### Manual Installation (Optional)

+If you prefer to use a custom-built LSP server, you can install it manually and add it to your PATH:

 ```bash
 git clone https://github.com/kurbezz/stonescript-language-server.git